calebemmanuel/jarvis-AI/README.md

 # jarvis-AI
-This is a python command line AI project
+This is a python command line AI/computer vision project